-For 2013, we are maintaining our full-year sales volume expectation of 9 - 10 million tons.
-Full-year production volume is also expected to be 9 - 10 million tons.
-Due to the recently announced adjustment to Wabush's product mix, we expect to sell approximately 1.5 million tons of iron ore pellets, with iron ore concentrate sales making up the remainder of the expected sales volume range.
+For 2013, we are reducing our full-year sales volume expectation to 8 - 9 million tons from our previous expectation of 9 - 10 million tons.
+Full-year production volume is also expected to be 8 - 9 million tons.
+The decrease is primarily driven by lower volumes from Bloom Lake Mine related to lower than anticipated throughput and ore recovery rates.
+For the Eastern Canadian Iron Ore segment, we expect to sell approximately 1.5 million tons of iron ore pellets, with iron ore concentrate sales making up the remainder of the expected sales volume range.